qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

   * Centroid of the face.
   * Coordinates of a snapped vertex (if the click was snapped to a vertex).
   * Center of a snapped edge (if the click was snapped to an edge).

-When the map canvas is non-temporal (temporal navigation disabled), the results only contain values from the static dataset groups defined in the mesh layer properties.

 .. _figure_mesh_identify: